mariadb-corporation/MaxScale/Documentation/REST-API/Resources-User.md

 ### Enable a UNIX account

-This enables an existing UNIX account on the system for administrative operations.

 ```
 POST /v1/users/unix
 ```

-The request body must fulfill the following requirements.
+This enables an existing UNIX account on the system for administrative operations.
+The request body must define at least the following fields.

-- The `/data/id`, `/data/type` and `/data/attributes/account` fields must be defined.
-- The `/data/id` field defines the name of the account
+* `data.id`
+  * The username

+* `data.type`
+  * Type of the object, must be `unix`

+* `data.attributes.account`
-- The `/data/attributes/account` field should be set to `admin` for administrative users and `basic` to read-only users.
+  * Set to `admin` for administrative users and `basic` to read-only users
-- The value of the `/data/type` field must always be `unix`.

 Here is an example request body enabling the UNIX account _jdoe_ for read-only operations.